 - The dates will provide the stickiness needed to make these no-cook, healthy, and yummilicious snacks that you can make literally in minutes.

 - I bought the date paste at a local ethnic store and the nuts at Costco.
 The ghee is homemade using butter from Costco.

 - You could make this vegan by simply roasting the nuts and coconut directly for a couple of minutes (without the ghee) to release the flavors; or use them directly as well.

 Two-Ingredient Chocolate Cake

-My daughter made this one, and a few times already.
+My daughter made this one, and she did so a few times already.
 Each time, we barely took the time to take a pic and it was over before we thought we need more.. (even though we took our seconds and thirds too!)